ONS Time Use Study

 Thanks to the data collected via the NatCen Panel, the ONS has been able to see how UK adults spend their time on various activities.

-Between 23 September and 1 October 2023, apart from sleeping and working, adults in the UK spent most of their daily time, on average, watching television (2 hours and 17 minutes), eating (1 hour and 7 minutes), washing, dressing, using the bathroom and self-grooming (53 minutes), making food and drinks (46 minutes) and socialising with people (32 minutes).
+In March 2024, apart from sleeping and working, adults in the UK spent most of their daily time, on average, watching television (2 hours and 20 minutes), eating (1 hour and 7 minutes), washing, dressing, using the bathroom and self-grooming (55 minutes), making food and drinks (48 minutes) and socialising with people (31 minutes).

-UK adults spent an average of 3 hours and 39 minutes each day on entertainment, socialising and other free time activities – down from 4 hours and 2 minutes seen in November 2022.
-The average daily time spent sleeping and resting, meanwhile, was 9 hours and 3 minutes, which was higher than the 8 hours and 54 minutes recorded last year.
+UK adults spent an average of 3 hours and 42 minutes each day on entertainment, socialising and other free time activities.
+The average daily time spent sleeping and resting, meanwhile, was 8 hours and 59 minutes.

-Women spent an average of 3 hours and 37 minutes per day doing unpaid work activities including housework, caring for others and volunteering between 23 September and 1 October 2023; this was 54 minutes more than the average among men at 2 hours and 43 minutes.
-The gap in time spent between women and men was 10 minutes smaller compared to that seen in November 2022.
-Despite the formal end of the pandemic and moves back towards office working, the average time spent working from home in September 2023 (52 minutes) was similar to the level recorded in November 2022, slightly increased since March 2020 (47 minutes).
+Women spent an average of 3 hours and 32 minutes per day doing unpaid work activities including housework, caring for others and volunteering in March 2024; this was 57 minutes more than the average among men at 2 hours and 35 minutes.
+Despite the growing moves back towards office working, the average time spent working from home in March 2024 was 5 hours and 28 minutes, which represents a small increase on the 5 hours and 12 minutes seen in September to October 2023.

-For more details, read the latest ONS statistical bulletin based on the data collected between Spring 2020 and Autumn 2023 here.
+For more details, you can find the latest ONS data tables based on the data collected in Spring 2024 here.

 Contact us